ukb-dt/o-ukb-o/index.md

 These engineers tell new stories: Pan-African professionalism, ESG finance, resilience, and circular economies.
 It’s an aesthetic of *return with rotation* — think of diaspora not as migration but as *angular momentum*.
 The phrase “Ugandan in Kenya” isn’t displacement; it’s *phase coherence across a basin*.
 The basin is the regional economy; the melody is its human capital.

 **5. Epistemology / “Acción” — What it means.**
-When you integrate all this — ( \int Eₓ dt + \varepsilonₓ + Cₓ ) — you get a new steady state: an emergent, distributed intelligentsia that operates across borders but within one energy system (the African power–finance–infrastructure complex).
+When you integrate all this — $\int Eₓ dt + \varepsilonₓ + Cₓ$ — you get a new steady state: an emergent, distributed intelligentsia that operates across borders but within one energy system (the African power–finance–infrastructure complex).
 It’s a **diasporic closure loop**, turning the colonial one-way extraction into a feedback circuit.
-The constant ( Cₓ ) is heritage; the integration is renewal.
+The constant $Cₓ$ is heritage; the integration is renewal.

 So the pattern you’re sensing isn’t just professional drift — it’s the **regional rebalancing of epistemic capital**.
 Engineering → finance is the natural differential; London → Nairobi → Johannesburg is the curvature of that differential across gravitational wells of opportunity.